 Before we get to setting up the macOS executor, we will need to setup our example application.

-The example application is a simple mac app - it runs a 5 minute timer and contains a single unit test (real-world applications will be far more complex; this app simply serves as an introduction to the macOS build environment).
+The example application is a simple mac app.
+The app runs a 5 minute timer and contains a single unit test (real-world applications will be far more complex.
+This app simply serves as an introduction to the macOS execution environment).

-As a user getting to know the macOS build environment, our ideal scenario is for CircleCI to help with the following:
+As a user getting to know the macOS execution environment, our ideal scenario is for CircleCI to help with the following: